Education

 Priorities

-Here are a few examples of appropriate projects:
+Examples of appropriate projects:

-Here are a few examples of appropriate projects:
+Examples of appropriate projects:

-• After-school, weekend, or summer programs that work with students for a minimum of six weeks over the summer and one year during the school year and blend academic learning with enriching activities to increase academic achievement, school attendance, and positive social behavior.
+• After-school, weekend, or summer programs that work with students for a minimum of six weeks over the summer and one year during the school year and blend academic learning with enriching activities to increase educational achievement, school attendance, and positive social behavior.

-Here are a few examples of appropriate projects:
+Examples of appropriate projects:

 I like hands-on stuff.
-And science is kinda like, you get to learn about the world… It’s a lifelong thing that you’ll take with you.
+And science is kind of like, you get to learn about the world….It’s a lifelong thing that you’ll take with you.

 Key Initiatives